We Built the Tool We Wish We Had

 AI + Legal Intelligence

 We are not lawyers.
 LeaseGuard AI is not a law firm.
-But we've built a system trained on the full body of U.S. landlord-tenant law — the kind of knowledge that used to cost $300/hour to access.
+We've built a system trained on the full body of publicly available U.S. landlord-tenant statutes — the kind of knowledge most renters never get to access at all.
+We're not a law firm and we don't replace one.
+But we believe every renter deserves a baseline understanding of their lease before they sign it.

 Our Values